getcursor/cursor/README.md

 Feel free to file tickets for bugs or feature requests.
 Upvote 👍 the ones you'd like us to prioritize.

-Longterm, we're building Cursor into the world's most productive development environment.
-We want to:
+Long term, we're building Cursor into the world's most productive development environment.
+Using LLMs, we want to:
 - Auto-fix errors as soon as they show up in your terminal
 - Embed AI-written documentation into the UI
 - "Heal" your repository when you're halfway through a refactor